AnotherDaniel/nxtcldbackup/README.md

 # nxtcldbackup - and more, actually

 This is a mini docker image that uses busybox crond to perform daily, weekly and monthly backups from a source to a target directory.
 It has been created with the intent to backup nextcloud data, where the nextcloud share is mounted via [davfs](https://en.wikipedia.org/wiki/Davfs2).
 As davfs is not ... blazingly fast, I am using [unison](https://www.cis.upenn.edu/~bcpierce/unison/) to perform the synchronization, as rsync turned out to be too slow to be useful in this context.
+However, this is not necessarily limited to backing up nextcloud file shares - should work for every case where you need to take somewhat structured backups/synchronization points of a directory that is available in your file system.

 # What it does